 We have already celebrated __________anniversary with _________guests.

 The third game was Rang Barse….we took printouts of 6 Pichkaris or Water squirting guns and wrote numbers on them.
-The claims would be on individual color guns and any combinations of two colors.
+The claims would be on individual colour guns and any combinations of two colours.

 Happy Holi was the name of the next game.
-We gave the adies a few clues written on a paper whose answer was a color.
+We gave the ladies a few clues written on a paper whose answer was a colour.
 One minute was given to write down the answers and the one with the most right answers was the winner.